cartisan/inBloom/README.md

    1. Set the static variable `ENV_CLASS` to the class of your custom environment implementation
    1. Instantiate the launcher
    1. Create a list of `LauncherAgent`s that can contain personality definitions, initial beliefs and goals for each agent of your simulation
-   1. `run` the launcher using your custom `agentXYZ` agent implementation
+   1. `run` the launcher using your custom `agentXYZ` agent implementation.
+For example:
     ```java
       public static void main(String[] args) throws JasonException {
         ENV_CLASS = FarmEnvironment.class;